 - BU Venice Center has common study and classroom spaces.

-- Summer Term: early June through late July
+- Summer Term: early June through mid July

 - Summer Term: March 1